-MAT 115 Mathematical Models 2 2 0 3 Prerequisites: Proficiency in Arithmetic Skills AND Elementary Algebra a.
-A grade of "C" or better in MAT 060 or minimum Accuplacer score of 55 on Arithmetic OR successful completion of DMA 010, DMA 020, and DMA 030 b.
-Proficiency in Elementary Algebra.
-A grade of "C" or better in MAT 070 or MAT 080 or MAT 090 or MAT 095 OR successful completion of one of the following: MAT 120 or MAT 121 or MAT 161 or MAT 171 or MAT 175 OR a minimum Accuplacer score of 55 on Elementary Algebra OR successful completion of DMA040 and DMA 050 notation, linear functions, probability, sampling techniques, scatter plots, and modeling.
+MAT 115 Mathematical Models

+Prerequisites: a.
+A grade of "C" or better in MAT 060 OR successful completion of DMA 010, DMA 020, b.
+A grade of "C" or better in MAT 070 or MAT 080 or MAT 090 or MAT 095 or successful completion of one of the following: MAT 120 or MAT 121 or MAT 161 or MAT 171 or MAT 175 or successful completion of DMA 040 and

+This course develops the ability to utilize mathematical skills and technology to solve problems at a level found in nonmathematics-intensive programs.
+Topics include applications to percent, ratio and proportion, formulas, statistics, functional notation, linear functions, probability, sampling techniques, scatter plots, and modeling.
 Upon completion, students should be able to solve practical problems, reason and communicate with mathematics, and work confidently, collaboratively, and independently.
 This course may meet the SACS mathematics requirement for AGE, AAS, DIP, or CER programs.